FernandoLopezM/portfolio/README.md

 # portfolio
-A single web page that includes my résumè.
+A single web page that includes my resume.